GopherCNM/Module5_PyBer-Analysis/README.md

 - Rural weekly fare trends are flatter than urban and suburban trends where there’s more variation over this stretch.
 - All 3 lines see a peak toward the end of February and a subsequent dip the following week.
 - Urban fares are more susceptible to weekly swings than the other 2 city types, especially during weeks in March.
-- Suburban fares trend up over the course of April, whereas Urban and Rural fares trend down over the month.
+- Suburban fares trend up over the course of April, whereas urban and rural fares trend down over the month.

 ![Weekly Trend Summary](/analysis/PyBer_fare_summary.png)